ChengpengChen/Reid-mask/README.md

 ---

 This repo investigates how to utilize `mask` data in reid task.
 Several strategies are taken in our experiments, and evaluated on [Market-1501 dataset](http://www.liangzheng.org/Project/project_reid.html).
-Our baseline is based on a strong baseline [here](https://github.com/L1aoXingyu/reid_baseline).
+Our baseline is based on a strong baseline [here](https://github.com/L1aoXingyu/reid_baseline), and use Resnet50 as base model.

 Strategies of applying `mask` data: